-The principal dentist had overall responsibility for the management, clinical leadership and day to day running of the practice.
-Staff knew the management arrangements and their roles and responsibilities.
+The principal dentist had overall responsibility for the management and clinical leadership of the practice, and was responsible for the day to day running of the service.
+Staff knew the management arrangements and were aware of their own roles and responsibilities.

 The provider had a system of clinical governance in place which included policies, protocols and procedures that were accessible to all members of staff and were reviewed on a regular basis.
-However, we noted that not all policies have been fully reviewed and therefor did not have all the required information.